 Healthcare professionals, wound-care teams, infection prevention teams, and evidence reviewers.

-Octenidine In Wound Care Evidence
+Octenidine In Wound-Care Evidence

 Abstract healthcare evidence review desk with wound-care source folders and no patient treatment scene.